-Now, after an extensive industrial chic renovation,
+Now, after an extensive industrial chic renovation of Iconic Restaurant,

 we invite you to experience our comfortable ambiance,

 diverse menu and hard working professional staff!

 Water Wheel Tavern is a historic Bucks County landmark

 originally built in 1714 by John Dyer, an English Quaker.